15 August 1975 Bangladeshi coup d'état: Cantonment

-Bangabandhu Bhaban
+Bangabandhu House

 The operation at the personal residence of President Sheikh Mujibur Rahman was led by Major A. K. M. Mohiuddin Ahmed.
 Major Bazlul Huda was placed in the team as he was the adjutant to the 2nd Field Regiment of Artillery, which was guarding the home of the President.
 The team also included Major S.H.M.B Noor Chowdhury.
 Captain Abul Bashar, who was in charge of the guards, had served under Major Dalim.